-So, I will tell you the one that I love so much is what is this situation teaching me?
-I think that is such a great powerful question because, especially those moments when you're in the line in the grocery store right, and you're just tapping your foot and hands on your hips and ready to get out of there, you ask yourself what is this situation teaching me?
-I will tell you your brain is going to want to try to find an answer.
-It's not going to be the kind of automatic response that you would get from why is this taking so long.
+So I will tell you, the one that I love so much is, "What is this situation teaching me?"
+I think that is such a great powerful question, because especially you know, those moments when you're in the line in the grocery store and you're just tapping your foot and hands on your hips and ready to get out of there, you ask yourself, "What is this situation teaching me?", let me tell you, your brain is going to want to try and find an answer, and it's not going to be the kind of automatic response that you would get from, "Why is this taking so long?"

-And it's also really powerful when you start to use it in the work that you're doing to change your drinking, right?
-To examine the things that you are using to numb or to examine what you're feeling at the end of the day, right?
-Why you're struggling to not pour yourself a drink.
-You can ask yourself, what is this situation teaching me?
-What am I learning here?
-Because there's always something to learn.
-So, that's it for today, pay attention to your questions.
+And it's also really powerful when you start to use it in the work that you're doing to change your drinking.
+To examine the things that you are using to numb, or examine what you're feeling at the end of the day, why you're struggling to not pour yourself a drink.
+You can ask yourself, "What is this situation teaching me?
+What am I learning here?" because there's always something to learn.

-This, I will tell you, is so often a reason why so many of my clients come to me, and they're stuck because they're asking themselves these dead-end questions, or they just don't even recognize they're not even aware how negative their answers are to even neutral questions.
-So, if you have any questions about this, you can always email me at podcast@rachelhart.com.
+So that's it for today.
+Pay attention to your questions.
+This I will tell you, is so often a reason why so many of my clients come to me and they're stuck because they're asking themselves these dead-end questions, or they just don't even recognize, they're not even aware of how negative their answers are to even neutral questions.
+So if you have any questions about this, you can always email me at podcast@rachelhart.com.
 Otherwise, I will talk to you next week.
 Bye-bye.